HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 Partnership - A business owned by two or more people, each personally liable for any business debts or legal claims.
 In a partnership, you as a partner pay tax on your share of the business income on your personal income tax return.

 Limited Partnerships - A partnership where the general partner is responsible for running the business and is liable for its debts.
 The limited partner has minimal business control and no exposure to business debts.
-This type of structure is taxed similar to a sole proprietorship or partnership if meeting certain criteria.
+This type of structure is taxed similar to a partnership if meeting certain criteria.

 Limited Liability Companies - A business similar to corporations in that they provide limited personal liability for business debts and claims.
 But, the owners of an LLC pay taxes on their share of the business income on their personal tax returns, like partnerships.

-S Corporations - A corporation where all business profits "pass through" to the owners who report them on their personal tax returns, such as with a sole proprietorship, partnership or LLC.
+S Corporations - A corporation where all business profits "pass through" to the owners who report them on their personal tax returns.

 5. Managing Business Risk